Welcome to today's edition of the Rush 24-7 podcast.

 Acting Social Security Commissioner Carolyn Colvin said that she ordered, quote, an immediate halt to further referrals under the Treasury offset program pending a thorough review of our responsibility and discretion under the current law.

-Typically Americans run up debt to the Social Security Administration if they receive a benefit over payment and don't return the extra amount.
+Typically, Americans run up debt to the Social Security Administration if they receive a benefit overpayment and don't return the extra amount.

 That's not fraud.

-That's a mistake by the government.
+It's a mistake by the government.

 Who knows whether they got too much?